Call Us

 • Offer clear and honest information to them about what you’re going through, giving them the confidence and language to understand the problem and express their feelings about it

 • Be available to check in with them regularly, to find out their feelings and thoughts.
-Make it a safe space in which they are not judged for what they say or feel
+Make it a safe space where they aren't judged for what they say or feel

-• Build them a support network, in which a trusted family friend or loved one is available to talk to your child about the topic of mental health
+• Build them a support network, where a trusted family friend or loved one is available to talk to your child about the topic of mental health

-• Reassure them that are not responsible for your mental health challenges.
-In fact, you are a team that can overcome this if you help and support one another
+• Reassure them that they're not responsible for your mental health challenges.
+In fact, you're a team that can overcome this if you help and support one another

 • If your child does take on extra responsibility for your care, consider finding them a support group for young carers.
 Here, they can interact with other young people in their position.
 Take a look at The Children’s Society and their Young Carers Festival